 The Original Hearing

+Accused students hearings will take place in the appropriate Honor Court, determined by whether the accused student is an undergraduate or a graduate/professional student.
 Accused students are provided at least five business days’ written notice prior to their original hearing in order to provide adequate time for preparation.
 Hearings are held in closed session, meaning they are not open to the public, unless the student requests an open hearing in writing in advance of the hearing.
 Open hearings are open to the public and the press in accordance with the North Carolina Open Meetings Law.
 All hearings are recorded to preserve a record in case of the student's appeal.
 In addition to the Court members hearing the case, the accused student, the Defense Counsel, and the Investigator are present throughout all phases of the hearing.
 In cases involving certain offenses, the reporting party may remain throughout the hearing, and, in limited circumstances, the accused student may be accompanied by their private attorney.

 Accused students may plead not guilty, guilty, or they may enter no plea, which will result in the default entry of a not guilty plea.
 The type of plea entered can affect the type of hearing held.

 Original Hearing Types